BGI-Qingdao/MetaTrass/README.md

 Usage 0.1:  Configuring the references database:
 ---
-1. **The reference database** for kraken2 include a folder that holds the database.
+1. **The reference database** for kraken2 includes a folder that holds the database.
    Databases are pre-built, including the required hash.k2d, opts.k2d, and taxo.k2d files.
      * For **Human Gut**:
-       We recommend the UHGG taxonomy database which can be download from [MGnify Genomes](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v1.0/uhgg_kraken2-db/).
+       We recommend the UHGG taxonomy database which can be downloaded from [MGnify Genomes](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v1.0/uhgg_kraken2-db/).
        **uhgg_kraken2-db/**
 	```
 				├── [472K]  database100mers.kmer_distrib